 Presentations in this category will engage the audience as participants in a classroom activity.
 K-16 teaching programs and activities are all encouraged equally.
 Teaching demonstrations are 20 minutes in length and are in a classroom-style presentation, differing from the less formal, 1-2-minute presentation followed by small-group discussion in the round-robin style of the Share-a-thon sessions.

 - Active Teaching Demonstrations: We are soliciting proposals for demonstrations of successful activities that could result in "take-homes" for attendees to use in their own teaching.
 Demonstrations should be active, e.g. something that audience members participate in, or a video or slide show of students performing the activity.
-We welcome proposals for activities that are already a part of the On the Cutting Edge collection as well as new submissions.
+We welcome proposals for activities that you have already submitted to (or adapted from) the On the Cutting Edge collection as well as new submissions.
 View Guidelines.

-As with the oral and poster presentations, we encourage attendees to organize related presentations as a theme set.
-We have suggested three theme sets below, but encourage participants to communicate with colleagues to submit activities that fit a theme of their choice.a.
+As with the oral and poster presentations, we encourage attendees to organize related presentations as a theme set (similar topic, same project or research group).
+We have suggested several theme sets below, but encourage participants to communicate with colleagues to submit activities that fit a theme of their choice.a.
 Activities and Assessments for Large Introductory Classes - Research in STEM disciplines has revealed a suite of empirically validated instructional practices that can contribute to improvements in student learning and a reduction in attrition.
 Often, such practices seem to be best suited for classrooms with small enrollment, but many instructors incorporate these "active learning" practices in large enrollment classrooms.
 Presentations will highlight classroom instructional practices, including assessment of student learning, that effectively engage large "lecture" classes.

 The EER Program Committee is excited to announce a new opportunity to share innovative teaching activities, including cool educational apps.
 This event will begin with a round-robin 1-2 minute "lightning" round to preview each activity, with the remaining time for attendees to circulate among presenters to interact in a small group format.
 Presenters will have a table to set up the materials for their activity as Share-A-Thon attendees circulate.
 The goal of this event is for presenters to share their favorite activities or lessons with colleagues who will get an overview of activities and have time to ask questions.
 Presenters are asked to provide attendees with an overview and information about the activity (handout, online link) so that it can be reproduced by attendees in their own classrooms.